BonhamLab/LabWebsite/protocols/index.md

 but these can be expressed informally as do your best, be honest, and don't be a jerk.
 If you are new to the lab,
+please read through and complete your [onboarding](/protocols/onboarding).
-also be sure to familiarize yourself with
+Also be sure to familiarize yourself with
 [meetings and administration](/protocols/admin).

 Everything here should be taken as a starting point for your work in the lab,